 If you prefer to use your own receiver, they are also available for purchase from Turning Technologies.
 Please contact email@example.com for information on purchasing a receiver.

 Instructors and event coordinators interested in using clickers can borrow a Clicker Test Packet to try out the technology ahead of time.
 To request a Test Packet of one receiver and up to 3 clickers, contact Media Support Services after attending an FITL training or consultation session on teaching with clickers.

-The Turning Technologies internship program provides FITL with one intern every semester to support faculty, staff and students on the use of clicker technology.
+FITL's Student Response Intern supports faculty, staff and students on the use of clicker technology.
 In addition, the intern position is involved in research projects, finding innovative ways to use this technology for teaching and learning and keeping the Center up to date on what universities around the country are doing with clickers.